sujik18/mlcflow/CONTRIBUTING.md

 ## Contributing

 The best way to contribute to the MLCommons is to get involved with one of our many project communities.
-You find more information about getting involved with MLCommons [here](https://mlcommons.org/community/).
+You can find more information about getting involved with MLCommons [here](https://mlcommons.org/community/).

 Generally we encourage people to become MLCommons members if they wish to contribute to MLCommons projects, but outside pull requests are very welcome too.